Replicas of the Statue of Liberty: Île aux Cygnes

-The Île aux Cygnes replica of Liberty Enlightening the World was given to France by the United States to celebrate the centennial of the French Revolution.
+The Île aux Cygnes replica of Liberty Enlightening the World was given to France by Parisian expatriates in the United States to celebrate the centennial of the French Revolution.

-This statue was given in 1889 to France by U.S. citizens living in Paris, only three years after the main statue in New York was inaugurated, to celebrate the centennial of the French Revolution.
+This statue was given in 1889 to Paris by Parisian expatriates in the United States, only three years after the main statue in New York was inaugurated, to celebrate the centennial of the French Revolution.
 Originally, the statue was turned towards the east in order to face the Eiffel Tower.
-In 1937 it was turned towards the west so that it would be facing the original statue in New York.
+In 1937, it was turned towards the west so that it would be facing the original statue in New York.
 It is one of three replicas in Paris.

 The statue is near the Pont de Grenelle on the Île aux Cygnes, a man-made island in the Seine.
 It is a quarter-scale version (11.50 m high), and was one of the working models used during construction of the actual Statue of Liberty.
-The statue is a short distance away from the Eiffel Tower and Alexandre-Gustave Eiffel designed its interior.
+The statue is a short distance away from the Eiffel Tower and Alexandre-Gustave Eiffel designed its supporting structure.
 This model weighs 14 tons.
 It was inaugurated on 4 July 1889.
 Its tablet bears two dates: "IV JUILLET 1776" (4 July 1776: the United States Declaration of Independence) like the New York statue, and "XIV JUILLET 1789" (14 July 1789: the storming of the Bastille) associated with an equal sign.
 This statue is shown in the 2007 film National Treasure: Book of Secrets as a historic location.